JHU-PL-Lab/www-fpse/lecture/lazy.md

 ```

-* One thing not clear from the code is that a `Lazy` will not be recomputed
+* As we saw above with the print, `lazy` results are cached so if it is forced a second time no need to recompute
-* Once the list is "unrolled" by one call it doesn't need to be "re-unrolled"
+    - Once the list is "unrolled" by one call it doesn't need to be "re-unrolled"
-* This is a form of caching / memoization built into `Lazy`
+    - This is a form of caching / memoization built into `Lazy`
-   - (but not in our crude encoding of it above)
-* Note that becuase of that the above nth function will in fact be linear, not exponential
+* Becuase of that the above `nth fib` function will in fact be linear, not exponential